 Desu Ram Chaudhary, Social Mobiliser (SM) of Nepal Red Cross Society, Kailali, explains, “The Agriculture sector plays a critical role in Nepalese economy.
 After abundant research, we came up with the banana farming training program.
 Bananas are ideal for climate-risk-sensitive agricultural practice.
 Bananas can grow under poor soil conditions and can tolerate flooded conditions for up to ten days.
 Also it provides a weekly income year round.”

-Sabita Devi Chaudhary including other 11 members were trained in technical methods about crop management techniques and risk associated with Banana farming.
-Banana plants along with fertilizer and pesticides were also distributed among members to encourage them to cultivate Bananas in their own farmland.
+Sabita and 11 others were provided with training in crop management techniques and were taught about risks associated with banana farming.
+The participants also received banana plants, fertilizer, and pesticides to encourage them to cultivate bananas in their own farmland.

-“The training on Banana farming through WIF was very helpful to us.
-Since, it turned out to be more profitable business, I along with my husband invest most of our time in the fields rather than in labor work.
-We also have decided to buy additional one kattha (approx. 0.03 hectare) land next year during banana harvesting period” shares Sabita Devi.
+Not only does Sabita make a smart investment, she also saves a portion from her income in a community co-operative bank, depositing 6,000 NPR a month.
+She says, “The training on Banana farming by WIF was very helpful to us.
+Since it leads to a more profitable business, my husband and I invest most of our time in the fields rather than in labor work.
+We also have decided to buy an additional kattha of land next year during the banana harvesting period.”